-Following a separation, the law seeks to answer four key questions in order to ascertain how assets will be divided between the parties to a separation.
+Following a relationship separation, the Family Law seeks to answer four key questions in order to determine how assets will be divided between the parties who were previously in a marriage or de facto relationship.

 1. What is the net asset pool of the parties?

-In order to determine the asset pool of the parties, a balance sheet, which sets out in detail the assets, liabilities and superannuation of each of the parties, is required.
-Assets are everything of value, and may include, but are not limited to: real estate, shares, motor vehicles, furniture etc.
+In order to determine the asset pool of the parties for property division, a balance sheet is required, which sets out in detail the assets, liabilities and superannuation of each of the parties.
+Assets are everything of value, and may include real estate, shares, motor vehicles, furniture etc.

-Prior to the commencement of property settlement proceedings, both parties are obliged to make full and frank disclosure about their respective financial circumstances.
+Before commencing property settlement proceedings, both parties are obliged to make full and frank disclosure about their respective financial circumstances.
 Failure to do so may result in a party being held in contempt of court.
-This is a serious outcome and implications may arise if you do not comply with this duty.
+This is a serious breach and implications may arise if you do not comply with this duty.

 2. What have each of the parties contributed to the net asset pool?